But what sites have I found over the years I remember? Which ones stand out as ones I refer to as the campsites I consider approaching perfection?

 - Hovenweep National Monument

 An unexpected gem of a place.
-Hovenweep is another Puebloan site.
+Hovenweep is another Pueblo site.
 This particular place is located in a remote section of the Utah/Colorado border.
 If Mesa Verde is the welcoming national park everyone sees and Chaco is the remote, mysterious and awe-inspiring place, then Hovenweep is the corner bar with good food and a good beer menu.
 A welcoming, laid back, and an area not known as well as other locations.

 But looking over to Sleeping Ute Mountain and walking near Ruin Canyon of the light of the nearly full moon?
 Well, that makes the place among my baker’s dozen of favorites.